Disability classification in lawn bowls: Definition

 Bowls has rules that were designed specifically with people with disabilities in mind.
 Classifications for this sport are based on functional mobility.
 The blind classifications are based on medical classification, not functional classification.

 There are a number of different classes in this sport.
 One class is LB3, which is a standing class.
 ISOD A7 and A8 are eligible to participate in this class.

 History

 The visual impairment classification was part of the 1994 Commonwealth Games.
 Several classes in this sport were included in the 2002 Commonwealth Games.

 At the Paralympic Games

 Competitors with cerebral palsy classifications were allowed to compete at the Paralympics for the first time at the 1984 Summer Paralympics.
 Bowls has dropped at the 1992 Summer Paralympics, returning on 1996 Summer Paralympics, and dropped again in 2000 Summer Paralympics, blind, wheelchair and amputee disability types were eligible to participate, with classification being run through the International Paralympic Committee, with classification being done based on wheelchair and blindness.
-The sport was not on the Paralympic programme as of 1999.
+Due the lack of participating countries during the Paralympic Games,the sport was removed from the Paralympic Games program in 1998.